xgp/conniption/README.md

 ### NOTICE
 Fork of Ccook's [Conniption](https://github.com/Ccook/conniption) project.
 This is now significantly departed.
+We now use xjc to automatically build Java classes for the model with [XSD](https://github.com/Ccook/conniption/blob/master/conniption-model/src/main/xsd/) built by hand from TradeKing's XML examples.
+Full FIXML parsing is also now supported using Java classes built from the [FIX Protocol](www.fixprotocol.org/) [FIXML](https://github.com/xgp/fixml) schemas.

 Conniption
 ==========